waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Current Plan (Victory Road 1F)
 - **Objective:** Solve the final boulder puzzle on Victory Road 1F to open the barrier at (10, 13).
-- **Plan:** After healing, use the now-functional `pathfinder` to navigate to the eastern upper platform.
-Push the boulder at (17, 13) onto the switch at (18, 14).
-This should clear the way to the ladder at (2, 2).
+- **Plan:** Return to Victory Road 1F.
+Use the functional `pathfinder` to navigate to the eastern upper platform.
+Push the boulder at (15, 3) onto the switch at (18, 14).
+This should clear the barrier at (10, 13) and open the way to the ladder at (2, 2).